Wonder Girl (Cassie Sandsmark): Powers and abilities

 Cassandra originally received her powers from a number of mystical artifacts employed by Artemis during her time as Wonder Woman.
 These included the Gauntlet of Atlas and the Sandals of Hermes, which provided her with the powers of strength and speed/flight, respectively.
 She was eventually granted similar abilities by Zeus as "her fondest wish".
 Discouraged by previously shown arrogance in his children (Ares and Heracles), Zeus also blessed Cassandra's mother with the ability to take away her powers for a short time via a simple touch.
+Cassie later lost the powers given to her by Zeus when he abandoned the mortal realm, which her brother Ares replaced for her in exchange for becoming his champion, also bestowing upon her a magical lasso which channels Zeus's lightning.
+With Ares' backing, Cassie's strength and prowess became greater than before, until she displeased her patron.
+In rejecting Ares' gifts, however, she learned to tap into her own divine heritage, finally manifesting her own innate gifts of superhuman strength, speed, durabilty, reflexes, and flight.